 RiTE is True Expression

-RiTE MEDIA is the creative production and technology house for inventive storytellers, filmmakers, and visual engineers who push the unimaginable.
+RiTE MEDIA is the creative production and technology house built for inventive storytellers.
+We leverage emerging technologies to bring ambitious ideas to life – seamlessly, efficiently, and with the most impact.

-10-year industry leader in content creation for branded content, feature films, episodic, music videos, as well as musical event installations.
+Fifteen year industry leader in content production for brands, feature films, episodic, music videos, and experiential events and installations.
 Immersive storytelling is in our DNA.

-R&D house with an emphasis in virtual production, MOCO / automation, high-speed cinematography, bespoke creative lighting solutions, and SFX / rigs & design.
+R&D house with an emphasis in virtual production, real-time VFX, generative AI tools & workflows, motion control & automation, high-speed cinematography, and 3D projection mapping.

-We love what we get to do every day; work with fellow artists, brands, production studios, and tech manufacturers in designing, iterating, and executing compelling ideas.
+We love working with brands, ad agencies, fellow artists, streaming platforms, production companies, and tech manufacturers in designing, iterating, and executing compelling ideas.

 HAVEN OF CREATIVE ENERGY